galaxyproject/training-material/topics/epigenetics/tutorials/cut_and_run/tutorial.md

 > > >
 > > >    3. **Overrepresented sequences**
 > > >
-> > >       Our data contains TruSeq adapter, Illumina PCR Primer and a read from the mitochondrial chromosome.
+> > >       Our data contains TruSeq adapter, Illumina PCR Primer, and a read from the mitochondrial chromosome.
 > > >
 > > >    4. **Adapter Content**
 > > >
-> > >       Our data contains adapter that we still have to remove.
+> > >       Our data contains an adapter that we still have to remove.
 > > >
 > > {: .solution}
 > >